tytydraco/yessleep/out/I_saved_my_brother_from_burning_to_death_For_my_familys_sake_I_shouldve_just_let_him_die.md

 I drifted off.

 In that brief lapse, I had the strangest vision.
-The sight of a hand approaching my mouth, wet fingers the color of fresh snow hooking under my teeth, stretching my jaw wide.
-Of an arm shoving past my molars, fingernails scraping against the inside of my throat; a five-legged tarantula burrowing deeper and deeper.
+The sight of a hand approaching my mouth, wet fingers the color of fresh snow hooking under my teeth, stretching my jaw and squeezing inside, shoving past my molars, past my tonsils, a five-legged tarantula burrowing deeper and deeper, fingernails scraping against the interior of my throat.
 Part of me wanted nothing more than to just let it happen: to give in, give up, give myself and my burdens away.

 But I couldn’t.